aryanicosa/aryanicosa/README.md

 ### Hi there 👋

-- 🔭 I’m working as Backend engineer using Golang to develop Company product, previously working on UE4 C++ and Unity C# SDK project
+- 🔭 I’m working as Backend engineer using Golang to develop Company product (mostly), Sometimes doing backend automation testing using Grafana K6, previously working on UE4 C++ and Unity C# SDK project
-- 🌱 I’m learning C++, GO, Python, SQL, NoSQL, Docker, Redis, Kafka, a bit Kubernetes and Embedded System (sometimes)
+- 🌱 I’m learning C++, Javascript (even I don't like it) GO, Python, SQL, NoSQL, Docker, Redis, Kafka, Kubernetes and Embedded System (sometimes)
 - 👯 I’m looking to collaborate on That i mention above
-- 🤔 I’m looking for help with GO, Python and Embedded System programming
 - 📫 Reach me on LinkedIn, here https://www.linkedin.com/in/aryanicosa/ or Twitter : https://twitter.com/aryanicosa
+- ⚡ Fun fact: I love daddy jokes and many people said that me talkative :)

 <!--
 **aryanicosa/aryanicosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.